muhdsadry/muhdsadry.github.io/index.md

 ### Teaching Philosophy

 ---
 I believe every student has different learning curve.
-Some are late and some ar early bloomers.
-This learning curve differe in terms of their learning style.
+Some are late and some are early bloomers.
+This learning curve different in terms of their learning style.

 ---